tommac08/docsv2/sources/index.md

 > Shippable is 100% free to use, even for private
 > repositories.

-## Supported languages, platforms, tools
+## What is supported?

+### Languages

-We currently support the following languages:
+We currently support the following programming languages:

 -  Ruby
 -  Python